FAQ: RIPE Database Security

 - I have objects in the RIPE Database.
 How can I protect them ?

-You can protect your objects using a mntner (maintainer) object.
-You can use this to let you know when your objects have been changed.
-It can authenticate changes by using one of several authentication schemes, including PGP.
-In order to set this up, you must add a "mnt-by:" attribute to your object(s).
-You can encrypt a password for authentication using our secure Crypted password generation tool.
+You must protect your objects using a mntner (maintainer) object.
+It can authenticate changes by using one of several authentication schemes, such as your RIPE NCC Access account or a PGP key.
+In order to set this up, you must first create a mntner object and then refer to it in the "mnt-by:" attribute in your object(s).

 - In which database objects are maintainer references ("mnt-by") mandatory?